Steve Vai

 Vai has been described as a "highly individualistic player" and part of a generation of "heavy rock and metal virtuosi who came to the fore in the 1980s".
 He released his first solo album Flex-Able in 1984, while his most successful release, Passion and Warfare (1990), was described as "the richest and best hard rock guitar-virtuoso album of the '80s".
-He was voted the "10th Greatest Guitarist" by Guitar World magazine, and has sold over 15 million records.
+He was voted the "10th Greatest Guitarist" by Guitar World magazine’s readers, and has sold over 15 million records.